-Your final six songs to Master The Guitar!
+Your final six songs to master the guitar fretboard!

-Take your time with these songs, some of them are a huge sound scape of chord progressions, key changes and modes.
+Take your time with these master acoustic songs.
+They contain huge soundscape of chord progressions, key changes and modes.

-Using a walking bass you should play this song differently every time by improvising the walking bass.
+Using a walking bass, you should play this song differently every time by improvising the bass line.

-If you have practiced your chords in every position you can easily add them, no matter where your walking bass takes you
+If you have practised your chords in every position you can easily add them, no matter where your walking bass leads you.

-To fully understand this master piece you have to name each chord as a roman numeral and keep track of all those very clever modulations.
+To fully understand this masterpiece you have to name each chord as a roman numeral and keep track of all of those very clever modulations.

-That’s until the Chorus kick in, the original recording has very little guitar so this section as been arranged almost from scratch to work on one acoustic guitar.
+That’s until the chorus kicks in.
+On the original recording, there is very little guitar so this section has been arranged almost from scratch to work on one acoustic guitar.

-Go to video lesson: Dream A Little Dream Of Me Chords
+Go to video lessons: Dream A Little Dream Of Me chords.

-The bass line is very prominent in this song and must therefore be a big part of a one guitar arrangement.
+The bass line is very prominent in this song and must, therefore, be a big part of the one guitar arrangement.